 Finally Bertie came within sight of the cave.
 It looked very dark and scary.
 Now, it’s one thing to decide to go and slay a dragon, and it’s another to actually go and do it.
 “Perhaps,” said Bertie to himself, “I can sneak into the cave and kill the dragon with my sword while he’s asleep.”
 Then he thought, “Oh bother!
 What if he isn’t asleep?
 He’ll breath fire on me, and that will be the end of Prince Bertie.”

 Bertie had heard the story of how Prince Freddie had returned home, and then been made to look really really stupid by the dragon.
 He realised that he was stuck.
 He didn’t want to go into the cave in case he got burned to smithereens, and he didn’t want to go back to the palace in case he was made to look stupid.
 Just then, he heard a terrible noise, a sort of “Whooosh!” and Boris the Brave came charging out of the cave on his white horse.
 He was chased by a ball of fire just inches behind the heels of his horse.
 Boris and his horse headed straight for the mountain path and charged as fast as they could down the track.
 Bertie dived behind a rock.
 He heard the dragon stomping around outside his cave and singing, [out of tune so as not to breach copyright]

 “Why, why, why-eee, Jermimah?”

-“Oh golly”, said Bertie.
+“Oh golly,” said Bertie.
 “That’s the most frightening sound I’ve ever heard.”
-And he lay very still in case the dragon might see him and breath fire on him.
-Eventually though, the dragon went back into his cave, and Bertie heard his voice echoing
+He lay very still in case the dragon might see him and breath fire on him.
+Eventually, the dragon went back into his cave, and Bertie heard his voice echoing,

 “What’s up spotty-dog?
 Arooo!
 Arroo!